BMMcShane/phase-3-sinatra-react-project/README.md

 # Introduction

-Our app is a fun and interactive game where a user can select a base crop to plant and nurture, and based on their activity, can upgrade and collect new plants.
+Our app is a fun and interactive pixelated game where a user can use an in game currency to buy crops and plant them.
+Users will be able to earn more currency by harvesting the plants that they grow.
+A user can also upgrade their farm over time with currency, and upgrade plant functions.

+# Wireframe

+# Endpoints

 ## Learning Goals